novazor/Solo-Projects/README.md

 ## Rohan Parekh's Portfolio
 ### LinkedIn: https://www.linkedin.com/in/rohan-parekh-39b070225/

-Note - This repository is intended as a "gallery" of my work.
-You may pull these files to run them locally, but the datasets will need to be downloaded as well.
-All datasets are either externally linked here, or automatically install with the imported libraries.
+Note - This repository is intended as a "gallery" of my work, and are not intended to be pulled and run locally.

 ### PDF Copilot (Retrieval Augmented Generation)